alu11221/alu11221.github.io/_pages/hobbies.md

 {% include gallery id="baker_2" caption="Catching sunrise from the summit of Mt.
 Baker." %}

 ## Photography
-I am also a casual photographer, sometimes bringing my camera on hikes or planespotting with friends at local airports.
+I recently got into photography, sometimes bringing my camera on hikes or planespotting with friends at local airports.
+I still have a lot to learn, but even casual photography has been a ton of fun.

 {% include gallery id="photography" layout="single" %}